ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 cept by your own acts.
 If any one speaks
 evil of you, let your life be so that none
 will believe him.
 Drink no kinds of intox­
 icating liquors.
-Ever live (misfortune e
+Ever live (misfortune ex
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:njr:batch_njr_juniper_ver01:data:sn83032103:00383340597:1860021801:0238/pct:44.030497,17.076118,12.354878,10.659149/!600,600/0/default.jpg"/>
 </td>